 Growing Lettuce Under Lights

-For planting containers, I used some of the recycled polystyrene (both foam and transparent) containers I collect for starting my spring transplants, filling them with a mixture of half soilless potting mix and half compost.
+For planting containers, I used some of the recycled polystyrene (both foam and transparent) containers I collect for starting my spring transplants, filling them with a mixture of half soilless sterile potting soil suitable for seeds and half compost.

 Photo: Margaret Boyles